#19 most important Financial ratios for investors:

 Price to book value (P/B) ratio can be calculated using this formula:

 P/B ratio = (Market price per share/ book value per share)

 Here, you can find book value per share by dividing the book value by the number of outstanding shares.

-As a thumb rule, companies with lower P/B ratio is undervalued compared to the companies with higher P/B ratio.
+As a thumb rule, a company with lower P/B ratio is undervalued compared to the companies with higher P/B ratio.
 However, this ratio also varies from industry to industry.